-As teachers identify new tools – be it a new set of books to read for English, software that augments math or new innovations such as the adidas Zone for IHT Spirit that helps teachers and students track heart rate levels during physical education – more often than not they need to develop a plan to pay for their new tools.
+As teachers identify new tools – be it a new set of books to read for English, software that augments math or new innovations such as the IHT Zone that helps teachers and students track heart rate levels during physical education – more often than not they need to develop a plan to pay for their new tools.

 We outline on our website, under the tutelage of Jen Reeves, IHT’s Director of Funding Services, a number of non-traditional methods to find funding for new tools.
 Reeves has spent the bulk of the last few weeks helping customers with popular Carol White Physical Education Program (PEP) grants, applications for which were due Friday, May 20.